Brand System / Enterprise Technology / 1972-present

 That matters for enterprise trust.
 The customer sees a company that controls its own public evidence.
 The mark authenticates the surface because the surface follows the mark's rules.

-IBM belongs in the archive because it shows how a corporate mark becomes infrastructure.
+IBM belongs in Grow Your Brand because it shows how a corporate mark becomes infrastructure.
 The 8-bar logo is useful because it can repeat without getting weaker.

 For operators, the rule is blunt.
 If the brand has to carry trust across many teams, countries, products, and partners, the logo is not finished until the use system is finished.